OHDSI/Centaur/README.md

 * Truncation of weights
 * Standard balance diagnostics in tabular and graphical form
 * Outcome analysis – either odds ratio or hazards ratio.
-* Recommended defaults options for many steps, but also highly configurable settings
+* Recommended default options for many steps, but also highly configurable settings

 ## Features In Progress
 * load data via sql query of cdm instance (i.e. replicate